 PHI primarily serves customers in Delaware, Maryland, New Jersey, Virginia, and Washington, DC.

 PHI's subsidiaries provide regulated power delivery, and non-regulated energy and other services through its subsidiaries.
 Pepco, Delmarva Power, and Atlantic City Electric provide regulated electricity services (Delmarva Power also provides natural gas service).
 Pepco Energy Services provides energy efficiency and renewable energy services.
 Pepco Energy Services owns five renewable energy generating facilities, with a total generating capacity of 17.4 MW.

-The power delivery segment generates 96% of its total sales.
-Pepco Energy Services represents 4%, and other operations account for the rest.
+In 2014 the power delivery segment generated 94% of its total sales.
+Pepco Energy Services accounted for 6%.

 PHI's flexible business strategy allows it to develop opportunities for growth or operational streamlining in both its regulated and unregulated segments.